KILTprotocol/spec-ext-credential-api/readme.md

 The `challenge` MUST be used only once.
 The dApp MUST store a copy of the `challenge` on the server-side to prevent tampering.
-The dApp MUST verify that the signature of `signedChallenge` returned by the extension matches its identity to prevent replay attacks.
+The dApp MUST decrypt the `encryptedChallenge` returned by the extension and ensure that it matches the original challenge to prevent replay attacks.

 ### Extension injects its API into a webpage